 Standard First Aid, Suicide Intervention Training, Medication Administration, De-escalation, Harm Reduction, Indigenous Awareness Training, Protection of Sexually Exploited Children’s Act, WHIMIS, and Food Safety.

-Prior to successful employment with e4c, applicants are required to submit a Police Information Check and Intervention Record Check.
-Applicants seeking a front line role are required to submit a Vulnerable Sector Police Information Check.
+Prior to successful employment with e4c, applicants are required to submit a Police Information Check with Vulnerable Sector Check and Intervention Record Check (IRC).